The Facilitator Guidelines is currently in version 1.9.

 A Focus Group is a critique group that has a fixed membership, agrees to meet for a certain number of meetings, and is united by a shared interest.
-The facilitator may either be a member of that Focus Group, or in some cases, may be a guest facilitator present to facilitate the first meeting, or a meeting when another facilitator can't be present.

 There are several special considerations for the first meeting of a Focus Group.